bhernandev/bhernandev.github.io/_posts/2020-07-25-the-dashing-door.md

 <p style="margin-bottom:0px;"><b>Boundaries</b></p>
 <p style="font-size:1.0em;">June 2, 2020</p>

-Taken from behind my front gate.
-The large depth of field flattens the image and shortens the distance from the gate to the front door.
+By utilizing a large depth of field to flatten the image, this piece argues against the efficacy of our man-made boundaries.

 <hr>
 <br>